oracle-devrel/FormulaPi_Lab1_deployment/l3apex/import-custom-apex-app.md

     ![Column Formatting](images/columnFormatting.png)
 1. Click _Save_

-We don’t need all the columns in our Leaderboard, so go ahead and Hide (or delete) the following:
+We don’t need all the columns in our Leaderboard, so go ahead and hide the following:
     - Hide LT and Team
     - Hide "S1_COL", "S2_COL", "S3_COL"
     ![Hiding Column](images/hide.png)